ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Conjunction of constraints

 FIXME: This shows impossible to satisfy constraints can appear.
-Could we show a constraint that can be satisfied first?
+Could we show a conjunction of constraint that can be satisfied first?
 Otherwise, it needs to be moved to drawbacks.

 ```ocaml
 # let foo = function `Night x -> x = 1 | `Day -> true | `Eclipse -> false